Seyi-Keye/checkpoint-inverted-index/README.md

  - To run the tests run: `npm test`

 ## Limitation
-- This application can only create an index for a file at a particular time and not multiply files at once.
+- This application can only create index for one file at a time and not multiply files at once.

 ## Contributing
  1. Fork this repository to your account.